 If your hole filler is meant to dry then be sanded, you want to leave a slightly convex mound: just enough to be able to sand it flush quickly.
 Remember it will shrink a little, no matter how great of a nail setter you are.
 The nail set tool itself leaves a hole, not just the nail.

-- The quick dry spackle, our interior painting go-to product, is not dense and does not sand as well as some vinyl spackles, but it dries fast and holes disappear in painted trim and walls, etc.
+- The quick-dry spackle that I use in interior painting is Red Devil.
+I keep it in my pocket.
+It’s not dense and does not sand as well as some vinyl spackles, but it dries fast and holes disappear in painted trim and walls, etc.

 For Staining: Color Putty